nuclearsandwich/nuclearsandwich.com/src/posts/2011-07-03-coffeescript-an-outsider-opinion.md

 ## So why the bother?

 A while back I invested some of my hard-earned and short-in-supply cash to pick up a ten-pack of PeepCode tokens.
-I have to say, I’ve derived an intense amount of value from PeepCode but more on that later.
-I started with PeepCode’s Meet CoffeeScript, had they produced a Meet JavaScript I would have started there, but they didn’t.
+I have to say, I've derived an intense amount of value from PeepCode but more on that later.
+I started with PeepCode's Meet CoffeeScript, had they produced a Meet JavaScript I would have started there, but they didn't.
 It took around six hours to watch the three and a half hour video.
 Almost immediately after, I started PeepCode’s Meet Node.js screencast and attempted to do it in javascript for about eight minutes.
 The appeal of coffeescript was immediately clear.

-In JavaScript, I have to worry about whether or not every line ends in a semicolon, that there are no extraneous commas, yet commas where necessary, and that I’ve remembered the var keyword on all my local variables.
-All that stuff is important in JavaScript it doesn’t actually effect my application in any way.
+In JavaScript, I have to worry about whether or not every line ends in a semicolon, that there are no extraneous commas, yet commas where necessary, and that I've remembered the var keyword on all my local variables.
+All that stuff is important in JavaScript it doesn't actually effect my application in any way.
 In CoffeeScript, I can focus on the behavior of my code rather than the presentation of it.
 Instead of scrutinizing each line for a semicolon and each block for matching curly braces.
-I’m affirming that all my variables are scoped properly and that my code does what I want it to do.
-It doesn’t add much to javascript but rather, reduces the amount of worry and focus on what is at the end of the day arbitrary stuff.
+I'm affirming that all my variables are scoped properly and that my code does what I want it to do.
+It doesn't add much to javascript but rather, reduces the amount of worry and focus on what is at the end of the day arbitrary stuff.

-Sure, I have Vim configured with the fantastic Synastic plugin and I get notified when I drop a semicolon or have an unmatched brace but what’s the point?
+Sure, I have Vim configured with the fantastic Synastic plugin and I get notified when I drop a semicolon or have an unmatched brace but what's the point?
 Basic sanity checking is all it can really do.
 Why even waste the time to go back and insert those in the first place?

 ## Conclusion

 I’m still continuing my education in JavaScript, CoffeeScript, jQuery, Node.js, and prototype-based OOP.
-I’m armed with the beta copy of the CoffeeScript book by Trevor Burnham from Pragmatic Programmers.
+I'm armed with the beta copy of the CoffeeScript book by Trevor Burnham from Pragmatic Programmers.
 I fully intend to use CoffeeScript for all of my development in Javascript environments, server- and client-side, work and play, for the foreseeable future.